Forcepoint Replacement for Hybrid and Remote Workforces (2026)

 What hybrid work exposes about cloud-proxy SWG

 Cloud-proxy SWG architectures were designed for an office-first world.
 Traffic left a corporate network, hit a vendor PoP, came back.
-The PoP detour was small relative to the trip from a corporate data center to the destination.
+The PoP detour was small relative to the trip from a corporate data center to the destination, and most of the workforce was on the same network on the same day.

-For a hybrid worker on home wifi, hotel wifi, or international travel, the math changes.
-The PoP detour is added on every request.
+In 2026, the math changes.
+A hybrid worker on home wifi, hotel wifi, an airline connection, or international travel pays the PoP detour on every request.
+The cloud-proxy architecture pushed the inspection layer into a data center that the user doesn't sit anywhere near.
 The remote user pays the latency tax on every page load.

 Why Forcepoint ONE, Zscaler, Netskope, and Cisco SIG hit the same wall